Here’s an e-mail I recently received from a frustrated reader:

 I have good reason to be.
 I lost 40 pounds with green smoothies.
 And I’m not alone.
 Thousands of people have also lost weight with green smoothies and a whole foods diet.

 Find out how to stop dieting and worrying about what you eat.
-Check out my Green Smoothie Health & Weight Loss Program today!
+Check out my Green Smoothie Weight Loss Program.
+It contains a full 21-days of breakfast, lunch, dinner and snack meal plans, shopping lists, substitution recipes, all of the nutritional information, my 15-minute fitness guide, a success journal and so much more!